Step to the Rear (1967 song): Release, chart performance and reception

 "Step to the Rear" was released as a single by RCA Victor in October 1967.
 It was backed on the B-side by the song "For Those in Love".
 It entered America's Billboard adult contemporary chart in November 1967 and spent a total of 13 weeks there.
 In January 1968, the song reached the number two position on the chart.
+The single had topped the Record World Top Non-Rock charts as well.
 It became Maye's highest-charting single and most commercially successful in her recording career.
 It was among three of her songs that reached the top ten on the adult contemporary chart.
 In November 1967, "Step to the Rear" appeared on her studio album of the same name.

 Maye's version of "Step to the Rear" was subsequently heard by the Ford Motor Company, which used the song for several years in advertisements for their Lincoln and Mercury cars.
 Maye became the spokesperson for the car company and re-recorded the song with lyrics to match the advertisements on television.